amelaye/PHPCoachMe/README.md

 You want to lose weight and have a more awesome body ?

-Check this out, note what you've eated, the sports you've made, your daily weight, day by day and be grateful for your efforts !
+Check this out, note what you've ate, the sports you've made, your daily weight, day by day and be grateful for your efforts !